Kaghan Valley: There's no place like it

 mountain streams.
 Kunhar River, the main feature of the valley, is famous

-most interesting features of the Kaghan Valley.
-They take their
+the most interesting features of the Kaghan Valley.
+They take

-and bring them down again in autumn.
-While going to Kaghan you will
+in spring and bring them down again in autumn.
+While going to Kaghan

-find them camped along the road in their traditional tents or moving
+you will find them camped along the road in their traditional tents or

-up and down the valley with their herds of pack animals, sheep and goats.
+moving up and down the valley with their herds of pack animals, sheep

-A vacation in Kaghan Valley is an unforgettable experience so let's
+and goats.
+A vacation in Kaghan Valley is an unforgettable experience

 How to Reach Kaghan Valley